‘Paranormal Lockdown’ S2E10: Rampart Street Murder House Preview

 If you’re a fan of Paranormal Lockdown, you know this is going to give off some powerful vibes to Groff and Weidman.
 And if you’re a fan of Paranormal Lockdown, you know that Groff will find some insane place to sleep in this episode, like every episode so far of Season 2 of Paranormal Lockdown.
 If it wasn’t for being physically impossible, it’s a given Groff would’ve tried to sleep in the original oven that held the remains of Addie, which is still in the vacant apartment.
 Yet even in such a tiny space, Groff finds other accommodations of questionable judgment, to put it diplomatically.

-After a history of sleeping on a bloodstained mattress where a suicide have occurred, to sleeping with his head downhill in the dead body transport tunnel of Waverley Hills Sanatorium, Groff still manages to surprise Weidman with his choice this time around.
+After a history of sleeping on a bloodstained mattress where a suicide had occurred to sleeping with his head downhill in the dead body transport tunnel of Waverley Hills Sanatorium, Groff still manages to surprise Weidman with his choice this time around.
 That’s saying something.

 Who’s Haunting The Rampart Street Murder House?

 The paranormal duo holds their investigation this time in what was a very small studio apartment and shop beneath it that was the former site of a voodoo store where the owner engaged in various rituals and readings.
-While many would presume the most obvious contact on this episode of Paranormal Lockdown would be the deceased couple, in a building this old, suffice it to say there are many layers of history, and while there may be hints that the couples still reside there in a spiritual form, they aren’t alone.
+While many would presume the most obvious contact on this episode of Paranormal Lockdown would be the deceased couple, in a building this old, suffice it to say there are many layers of history.
+And while there may be hints that the couples still reside there in a spiritual form, they aren’t alone.
 One of the interesting things that comes up in this episode of Paranormal Lockdown is a question of whether spirits themselves can be traumatized by witnessing events that happen in a particular location.

 This Friday 2/17 at 9pm ET on @TLC: #ParanormalLockdown Season 2, Ep.
 10 – Rampart Street Murder House.
 Don’t miss it! pic.twitter.com/EiAtnTfkLU